ARTICLE 1: SUBJECT

 Payment is immediately due on placement of the order.
 The Customer may pay by bank card.
 Cards issued by banks established outside of France must be international bank cards (Mastercard or Visa).
 Secure online payment by bank card is provided by our payment service provider.
 The information provided is encrypted according to applicable rules and cannot be read during transmission via the network.

 In accordance with the provisions of the Monetary and Financial Code, the commitment to pay given by card cannot be revoked.
 By disclosing his/her bank details for the sale, the Customer authorises the seller to charge the amount matching the specified price to his/her card.
 The Customer confirms that he/she is the holder of the card to be charged and that he/she is legally authorised to use it.
 In case of error, or inability to charge the card, the sale will be immediately terminated as of right and the order will be cancelled.

 In accordance with Article L. 221-28-12e of the Consumer Code, the right to withdrawal cannot be exercised for “accommodation services, other than residential accommodation services, goods transport services, car rental services, catering services or leisure activity services, which must be provided at a specific date or over a specific period”.

 Cancellations attributable to the Tourist Office shall be refunded to the Customer for the total price of the transaction without any penalties.
-In case of cancellation of the order attributable to the Customer, the latter may receive a refund for the transaction, minus any costs set out in Article 5, as well as any handling fees corresponding to 14% of the total amount of the transaction.
+In case of cancellation of the order attributable to the Customer, the latter may receive a refund for the transaction, minus any costs set out in Article 5.

 Cancellation and refund requests must be sent by email only to the address indicated on the ticket (contact section).
 No refunds may be provided at the Tourist Office desk.